 Andy Ouédraogo, Research and Program Officer, Cooperation Canada

-Andy Ouédraogo (she/her) is a Research and Program Officer at Cooperation Canada and is currently navigating the exciting realms of strategic foresight and international development.
-With a foundation in international relations and global political economy, Andy leads the Global Cooperation Futures Initiative funded by the International Development Research Centre and aimed at reimagining next generation global cooperation.
+(she/her) is a Research and Program Officer at Cooperation Canada and is currently navigating the exciting realms of strategic foresight and international development.
+With a foundation in international relations and global political economy, Andy has work experience in multilateral organizations, namely the United Nations Environment Programme and the UN General Assembly.
+She led the Global Cooperation Futures Initiative funded by the International Development Research Centre and aimed at reimagining next generation global cooperation.

 James Parsons, Executive Director, Canadian Partnership Division, International Assistance Partnerships and Programming, Global Affairs Canada